Improving Graph Out-of-distribution Generalization Beyond Causality: Related Work

 The quest for a more robust and effective deep neural network leads to wide research interest on OOD generalization.
 Common methods for OOD generalization include robust optimization~\cite{vrex_21_krueger,cnc_22_zhang}, domain adaption~\cite{dann_16_ganin,coral_16_sun,domaingen_23_wang} and invariant learning~\cite{causal_16_peters,irm_20_arjovsky,eiil_21_creager}.

-In graph-specific OOD methods, a number of causal inference methods~\cite{lisa_23_yu,dir_22_wu,gsat_22_miao} aim at extracting invariant parts of graphs and then maximizing the correlations between these sub-structures and labels.
-LECI~\cite{leci_23_gui} makes thorough exploration on the independence relation among invariant sub-graphs, environments and labels.
-Instead of focusing on extracting causal sub-graphs, some studies explore the roles of environments and spurious sub-graphs in assisting in invariant learning.
+For the graph OOD problem, a number of causal inference methods~\cite{lisa_23_yu,dir_22_wu,gsat_22_miao,gsplice_24_li} aim at extracting invariant parts of graphs and then maximizing the correlations between these sub-structures and labels.
+For example, LECI~\cite{leci_23_gui} makes thorough exploration on the independence relation among invariant sub-graphs, environments and labels.
+Instead of focusing on extracting causal sub-graphs, some studies explore the roles of environments and spurious sub-graphs in invariant learning.
 GIL~\cite{gil_22_li} addresses the importance of inferring environment labels, which provide prior assumptions on distributions.
 GALA~\cite{gala_23_chen} addresses two pitfalls in causal learning and combines CIGA~\cite{ciga_22_chen} with pre-trained ERM to generate faithful environments.
+On node-level tasks, CaNet~\cite{canet_24_wu} points out that relations between ego-graphs and labels exhibit instability caused by confounding bias of latent environments.
+Therefore, a pseudo environment estimator is introduced to mitigate the gap.
+MoleOOD~\cite{moleood_22_yang} is a recent variational inference based approach.
+However, it does not take the inter-dependency between variables into account when inferring environments.
+Also, it assumes consistent invariance of causal substructure across environments.

-Some methods tackle the OOD generalization problem by data augmentations.
-AIA~\cite{aia_23_sui} improves performance under covariate shift by augmenting input graphs with various spurious structures.
+Further, there are also methods that tackle OOD generalization by data augmentation.
+For example, AIA~\cite{aia_23_sui} improves performance under covariate shift by augmenting input graphs with various spurious structures.
 IGM~\cite{igm_24_jia} combines invariant sub-graph with variant patterns to reduce the reliance on accurate environment labels.
-Despite being based on variational inference, MoleOOD~\cite{moleood_22_yang} does not take the inter-dependency between variables into account when inferring environments.
-Furthermore, it assumes consistent invariance of causal substructure across environments.
-In contrast to prior research that predominantly derived assumptions and propositions on the basis of synthetic datasets, this paper starts from analyzing non-synthetic data to presenting theorems and methods.
+From a data-centric perspective, G-Splice~\cite{gsplice_24_li} proposes an environment-aware OOD graph generation method with non-Euclidean-space linear extrapolation designed in both structual and feature space.